na-na-hi/renget/archive/chrprompt2.md

 >Flareon-anon: I'd have ditched my creative side entirely.
 I hadn't written for fun since I started taking Creative Writing classes in High School, so about 5 years.
 I wasn't making any use of my drawing pad and considered selling it.
 Would've just continued lurking /v/ in my free time

 >Makuhita-anon: I'd have probably continued being the useless loser I know I am.
 I've always been a dreamer and an ideas guy, but the Guild was the first time I actually decided to make something beyond vague, spur-of-the-moment ideas I never elaborate or follow up on.
 If anything, having something I can use my energy on, even if it's as silly as writing fanfiction, has improved my attitude and my quality of life a lot.

+>Lliam: Honestly, not really much would have changed, as I would probably do the same thing I have been doing somewhere else, and I do write stuff on my own for myself, so that wouldn't change as well...
+The only thing that would be missing is !>meeting you guys... yeah...